feast-dev/feast/docs/how-to-guides/customizing-feast/adding-support-for-a-new-online-store.md

 * `update` is invoked when users run `feast apply` as a CLI command, or the `FeatureStore.apply()` sdk method.

 The `update` method should be used to perform any operations necessary before data can be written to or read from the store.
-The `update` method can be used to create MySQL tables in preparation for reads and writes to new feature views.&#x20;
+The `update` method can be used to create MySQL tables in preparation for reads and writes to new feature views.

 * `teardown` is invoked when users run `feast teardown` or `FeatureStore.teardown()`.

-The `teardown` method should be used to perform any clean-up operations. `teardown` can be used to drop MySQL indices and tables corresponding to the feature views being deleted.&#x20;
+The `teardown` method should be used to perform any clean-up operations. `teardown` can be used to drop MySQL indices and tables corresponding to the feature views being deleted.

 {% code title="feast_custom_online_store/mysql.py" %}
 ```python